zhiwenh/delib/README.md

 # DeLib

-A non-restrictive framework (CLI/library) for Ethereum and IPFS.
+A non-restrictive and lightweight framework (CLI/Library) for Ethereum.
 It lets you customize your decentralized application development process to suit your specific needs.

-DISCLAIMER: DeLib is still in active alpha development and is bound to have bugs.

 ## Features

 Library that provides the core abstractions needed in writing code for Ethereum.

-Library that also makes it easy to add and retrieve files with IPFS.

 CLI that lets you easily compile, build, deploy, and execute specific methods on Ethereum Solidity smart contracts.

 ## Requirements